Malivil/TTT-Randomat-20/API.md

 *Parameters:*
 - *msg* - The message to log

+**Randomat:Notify(msg, length, target, silent)** - Displays a notification message on all players' screens.
+If the "secret" event is active, this call is ignored.\
+*Realm:* Server\
+*Parameters:*
+- *msg* - The message to display
+- *length* - The length of time (in seconds) the message should be displayed for (Defaults to 5)
+- *target* - The player to send the notification to.
+If not provided or `nil`, the notification is sent to all players
+- *silent* - Whether the notification should not make a sound when it is displayed

 **Randomat:OverrideWeaponSound(wep, chosen_sound)** - Overrides the given weapon's `Primary.Sound` property with the given sound.\
 *Realm:* Client and Server\
 *Parameters:*